Cobalt Cube® celebrates first anniversary with global recognition from fleet integrators

 VNC Automotive CEO Tom Blackie says: “Last year we took a risk and launched our first hardware product, but the year or two prior to that we’d already made substantial in-roads into the first response sector.
 In fact, we were gaining so much insight into how these emergency vehicles were used that it became clear we could make the lives of officers easier and, in many cases, safer.
 It made sense to house our proven software within a simple yet powerful dedicated box, thereby empowering first response fleets to consolidate the many mission-critical systems they needed, and use the built-in touchscreen as the primary interface.
 As a result, Cobalt Cube was born.”

 “That opened the door to more powerful features such as remotely displaying apps from smartphones, tablets and PCs on the vehicle’s touchscreen while they remain safely stowed out of the way,” Tom continues.
 “But it also created real cost savings for installers looking to prepare emergency vehicles who, instead of requiring physical hardware to be mounted to the dashboard, appreciate that Cobalt Cube is effectively plug-and-play.”

 Tom concludes: “As we all know, the best solutions are the simplest.
 The appetite for Cobalt Cube in its first year, across multiple industries and geographies, is a real testament to our engineering team’s ability to make the complex simple, secure, and compelling.”

-VNC Automotive will soon be exhibiting Cobalt Cube at the Emergency Services Show on stand D25, taking place at the NEC in Birmingham on the 21st and 22nd September.
+VNC Automotive will be exhibiting Cobalt Cube at the Emergency Tech Show on stand A57, taking place at the NEC in Birmingham on the 19th and 20th September 2023.

 For further press information or to arrange an interview, please contact email@example.com